 Regular employee contributions

-Each pay period, your agency or service will deduct your contribution from your basic pay in the amount or percentage that you chose when you started contributing (or at 3% of your pay if you were automatically enrolled and haven’t made any changes).
+Each pay period, your agency or service will deduct your contribution from your basic salary in the amount or percentage that you chose when you started contributing.
+If you began or rejoined federal service on or after October 1, 2020, you were automatically enrolled at 5% of your basic salary.
+If you began or rejoined federal service between August 1, 2010, and September 30, 2020, you were automatically enrolled at 3%.

 Your agency or service will continue to deduct your contribution until you do the following: